Snow Tires: Ratings of Sources

 by Gene Petersen

-Our AssessmentIn this article, ConsumerReports.org reviews five studded winter tires; unlike other content, this report is free to nonsubscribers.
+Our AssessmentIn another free article, ConsumerReports.org reviews five studded winter tires.
 The studded Nokian Hakkapeliitta 7 outclasses all winter tires on snow and ice -- including the top studless tire, the Michelin X-Ice Xi3.
 However, editors don't test the studded tires' dry braking and handling.

 by Erik Rönnblom